Technology-Notes/Distributed-Systems-Complete/README.md

 - HIVE is usually used for data processing and ETL
 - Cloudera search can be used by non-technical user to access the data in Hadoop and HBase
-- Oozie is a coordination system used to manage the Hadoop jobs -Hue stands for Hadoop user experience which is web interface for Hadoop
+- Oozie is a coordination system used to manage the Hadoop jobs
+- Hue stands for Hadoop user experience which is web interface for Hadoop
 - Data is ingested using Sqoop and Flume
 - Data is processed by MapReduce and Spark and stored using HBase and HDFS
 - Impala, Hive and Pig is used for analysis of data